solidfox/react-native-iap/README.md

 only exists for the single most recent purchase of each SKU – so your best bet is to track consumption in your app yourself.

-By default, all items that are purchased will not be consumed unless they are automatically consumed by the store (for example, if you create a consumable item for iOS).
+By default, all items that are purchased will not be consumed.
 This means that you must manage consumption yourself.

 Purchases can be consumed by calling `consumePurchaseAndroid()`.